07740 877 544 [email protected]

 With Dundee’s typical seasonal weather, I expect my painted exterior signs to last at least five years* before considering major refurbishment or replacement.
 Dependent on the sign’s location, I also expect the wood to be in sound condition underneath the layers of paint.

 Exterior wooden signs under branches, guttering and other potential waterfalls will likely deteriorate sooner than five years.
+Exposure to extreme temperatures, especially on high ground will adversely affect the expansion and contraction of timber.
+In turn, this can warp and shrink the structure of the wooden sign.

 *Owning an exterior wooden sign involves maintenance.
 Regular maintenance will prolong the life of exterior wood.